 Bagatelle is a traditional game of skill which has been played in English homes,

-pubs and social clubs for around 200 years since the late 18th / early 19th
+pubs and social clubs for over 200 years since the late 18th

 It is one of the oldest pub games in Britain, and the league in Chester is